cockpit-project/cockpit/containers/unit-tests/README.md

  - `CC=othercc` to set the `CC` environment variable inside the container (ie: to build with a different compiler)
+ - `NO_NPM=1` to do the initial build without `node_modules`.
+Some scenarios (ie: distcheck) may run tools/npm-install anyway, after the initial build.
  - `:tag` to specify a different tag to use for the `cockpit/unit-tests` image (eg: `i386`)